jedichen121/personal_website_code/content/authors/admin/_index.md

 ---

-I’m a PhD student in the Department of Informatics at TU Munich, in the Decentralized Systems Engineering chair's OS and Virtualization.
+I’m a PhD student in the Department of Informatics at TU Munich, in the Decentralized Systems Engineering chair's Accelerated Computing Systems group.
 My current research focuses are FPGA resource management and Function-as-a-Service in the cloud.

 I obtained my Master in Computer Science in University of Illinois at Urbana Champaign (UIUC), where I worked on system and application level approaches to secure and assure Cyber-Physical Systems.
 My focus was in real-time system, Linux kernel, machine learning, and computer security.